-The Screening for AA identified 35 (no.) European sites with pathway receptors for potential effects arising from the implementation of the Plan.
-Appendix I characterises each of the 35 (no.) European sites brought forward from Stage 1 in context of each sites' Oualifying Interests, Special Conservation Interests, and Conservation Objectives (as listed by the NPWS).
+The Report to inform Screening for AA identified 35 (no.) European sites with pathway receptors for potential effects arising from the implementation of the Plan.
+Appendix I characterises each of the 35 (no.) European sites brought forward from Stage 1 in context of each sites' Qualifying Interests, Special Conservation Interests, and Conservation Objectives (as listed by the NPWS).

-4.3 Identifying, Characterising Mitigating Potential and Significant Effects
+4.3 Identifying and Characterising Potential Significant Effects